ADI10HERO/PAG_K8S/README.md

 ## Why this Reposiotry?

-- Found many repositories with PAG stack deployment docker-compose file, but all used [node-exporter](https://github.com/prometheus/node_exporter).
+- Did not find repositories with PAG stack deployment as a kubernetes cluster (not to monitor it but itself as a cluster)
-- But, if you have collectd intsalled on the system you want to monitor, I couldn't find a pre-made docker-compose file which did that.

-*For node-exporter you can checkout the **[master](https://github.com/ADI10HERO/PAG_stack/tree/master)** branch of this repo*

-# What will be deployed with this docker-compose?
+# What will be deployed ?

 **1.** Prometheus server scraping itself, cAdvisor and collectd-exporter

 **2.** Alertmanager for alerting, using this is fairly simple.
 You can send Slack, IRC even Email notifications.

-**3.** Grafana (3 amazing dashboards already available, check references)
+**3.** Grafana.

 **4.** cAdvisor, this is used to monitor the docker-host, the machine on which all these containers will run.